sadab-halim/Interview-Questions/README.md

 - **Distortion:** Distortion occurs when there is a change in the shape of the signal.
 - **Noise:** When data is travelled over a transmission medium, some unwanted signal is added to it which creates the noise.

-## IP Address
-- An IP address is a unique address that identifies a device on the internet or a local network.
-- IP stands for "Internet Protocol," which is the set of rules governing the format of data sent via the internet or local network.
 ## IPv4 Address
 - An IP address is a 32-bit dynamic address of a node in the network.
 - An IPv4 address has 4 octets of 8-bit each with each number with a value up to 255.